chitvs/tdp/README.md

 ./main
 ```

-> Note: If your folder structure does not include multiple sessions or days, you can skip those placeholders.
+> If your folder structure does not include multiple sessions or days, you can skip those placeholders.